Di-mentos/Hiking-website-template/README.md

 # Hiking-website-template
-HTML/CSS, website template, using BEM, Flexbox
+HTML/CSS, website template, using BEM, Flexbox.
+Adaptive from 1920 to 320px